Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 ## CLOSING

 On this last stage our purpose is try to connect the interviewee with our community.
-There fore we ask you to follow this last 4 questions.
+Therefore we ask you to follow this last 4 questions.

     * Do you have some message for the people who wants to participate in activism?